pranavpshah/Projects/README.md

 # Projects
 ## Brief about the projects:

-CIS 520 Final project :- Comaprison of performance of classifiers on time series data like WISDOM Health Dataset.
+CIS 520 Final project :- Comaprison of performance of classifiers on time series data like WISDM Health Dataset.

 CIS 580 HW5 :- Two-view and Multi-view Stereo reconstruction.